kailevy/sketchibot/README.md

 For more information about our project and our process, see the project stories included in `/stories`

 ## Prerequisites
-- Marker attachment on the Neato
+- Marker attachment on the Neato with a servo motor hooked up to pin 11
 - Installation on the raspberry pi of the scripts included in `bot_files`
   - Modification of `/etc/rc.local` to run the scripts at startup: